mateusbraga/freestore/docs/fault-tolerance-model.md

 ## The System

-The system comprises multiple Freestore clients (the users) and the Freestore register subsystem, which itself comprises multiple Freestore servers connected to a network.
+The system comprises Freestore clients (the users) accessing the Freestore register subsystem (the servers) through a network.

 ## Overall System Fault Tolerance Model

 * error-free operation: All work goes according to expectations.
 The user's reads and writes are performed and confirmed by the system.
 Sequential consistency is garanteed.

-* tolerated errors: As long as a majority of the servers is running and reachable: servers' platforms and network untolerated errors, and servers software errors.
+* tolerated errors as long as a majority of the servers is running and reachable:
+  * servers' platform untolerated error
+  * network untolerated errors
+  * servers software errors.

+  To achieve high-availability, proper operation and maintenance should be in place to repair individual servers.

 * detected error: The assumption that at least a majority of the servers is running and reachable was flawed.
-This error indicates that the system has failed and must be repaired.
+This error indicates that the system no longer garantees its services and must be repaired.
 The client will always return an error from this moment.

   In other words, the system is fail-fast.
 If it discovers that the assumption was flawed, it refuses to continue working.

+* untolerated errors:
+  * byzantine errors
-* untolerated errors: byzantine errors, freestore clients' platform untolerated errors
+  * clients' platform untolerated errors
+  * communication untolerated errors (see below)

 ## Platform and Network Fault Tolerance Model

-* error-free operation: The hardware and operating system all follow their specifications.
+* error-free operation: The hardware and operating system follow their specifications.

-* tolerated error: Something fails in the hardware or operating system.
-The system is fail-fast: the hardware or operating system detects the failure and restarts from a clean state before initiating any further actions.
+* tolerated error: Soft hardware or operating system failures.
+The hardware or operating system detects the failure and restarts from a clean state before initiating any further actions.
 This error is then handled as a power failure.

+* detected error: Hard hardware failures.
+The platform is fail-fast and stop working.
+The platform should be repaired or replaced as soon as possible.

 * untolerated error: Something fails in the hardware or operating system.
 The processor muddles along and corrupted data is used before detecting